-The appraised value (also known as the appraised "Market Value") is defined as the opinion of a qualified appraiser, based on knowledge, experience, and analysis of a property.
+The appraised value (also known as the appraised "Market Value") is the opinion of a qualified appraiser based on knowledge, experience, and property analysis.
 A thorough property appraisal generally scrutinizes factors beneficial for the homeowner to understand.
-These factors include the current market value for the same type of home, in the same condition, and in the neighborhood of the homeowner's property.
-Fluctuations in the real estate market and the demand for housing of that property type as of the date of value (December 31, 2017) must be considered.
+These factors include the current market value for the same type of home in the same condition and the neighborhood of the homeowner's property.
+In addition, fluctuations in the real estate market and the demand for housing of that property type as of the date of value (December 31, 2022) must be considered.